sidbhaumik/sidb_datascience_projects.github.io/README.md

          c.
 Missing values in the 'horsepower' column are handled.
          d.
 The data is split into training and testing sets.
       2. Linear Regression Model:
-         .
+         a.
 A linear regression model is trained on the training data.
-         .
+         b.
 Performance metrics like RMSE (root mean squared error), MAE (mean absolute error), and R-squared are calculated for both training and testing data.
-         .
+         c.
 The coefficients of the linear regression model are printed.
       3. XGBoost Regression Model:
-         .
+         a.
 An XGBoost regression model is built using GridSearchCV for hyperparameter tuning.
-         .
+         b.
 The XGBoost model's performance is evaluated using RMSE, MAE, and R-squared on both training and testing data.
       4. Results and Comparison:
-         .
+         a.
 The XGBoost model performs better than the linear regression model, with lower RMSE and MAE values on both training and testing data.
       5. The R-squared value for the XGBoost model is slightly higher than the linear regression model, indicating a better fit.